-Figure 2: Sensitivity of Mortgage Rate to First-Lien Loan-to-Value Ratio
+Figure 2 Sensitivity of mortgage rate to first-lien loan-to-value ratio

 The figure shows the effect of the first-lien loan-to-value ratio on the mortgage rate for first-lien fixed-rate and 2/28 hybrid mortgages.
-The effect is measured as the regression coefficient on the first-lien loan-to-value ratio (scaled by the standard deviation) in an ordinary least squares regression with the mortgage rate as the dependent variable and the FICO score, first-lien loan-to-value ratio, second-lien loan-to-value ratio, debt-to-income ratio, missing debt-to-income ratio dummy, cash-out refinancing dummy, owner-occupation dummy, prepayment penalty dummy, origination amount, term of the mortgage, prepayment term, and margin (only applicable to 2/28 hybrid) as independent variables.
+The effect is measured as the regression coefficient on the first-lien loan-to-value ratio (scaled by the standard deviation) in an ordinary least squares regression with the mortgage rate as the dependent variable and the FICO score, first-lien LTV ratio, second-lien loan-to-value ratio, debt-to-income ratio, missing debt-to-income ratio dummy, cash-out refinancing dummy, owner-occupation dummy, prepayment penalty dummy, origination amount, term of the mortgage, prepayment term, and margin (only applicable to 2/28 hybrid) as independent variables.
 Each point corresponds to a separate regression, with a minimum of 18,784 observations.